jryanconklin/epicodus-drupal-bookstore/README.md

 # Eliza's Bookstore
 Epicodus - Drupal - Code Review 1

-## Features
+## Description
 A Drupal website for Eliza, a bookstore owner in New York.

 ## Technologies